Software-Engineering-2022-Group-7/AVLTrees/README.md

 * A conceptual quiz on AVL trees

 ### Official URL
-The public accessible url will be published soon and be displayed here.
+The publicly accessible URL will be published soon and displayed here.

 _Created by Swarthmore College, CS71, Group 7_